Conor Clune: Early life

-Edward MacLysaght

 Following a period during which he worked in Dublin, he applied for and was appointed Manager at the seed and plant nursery owned by Edward MacLysaght at Raheen, Tuamgraney, about ten miles from Quin.
 It was with MacLysaght that he travelled to Dublin on the morning of Saturday, 20 November 1920, bringing with him the books of the Raheen Co-op for its annual audit.

 Vaughan's Hotel

 They arrived in Dublin that Saturday evening.
 Clune told Mr. MacLysaght that he was to meet an Irish language enthusiast, John O'Connell.
 While there, Clune met Piaras Béaslaí, a member of Dáil Éireann, Director of Publicity and then Editor of An t-Óglach.
 They parted company, after arranging to meet on the following day.

 Also on Saturday evening, Peadar Clancy, along with members of the GHQ staff of the Irish Republican Army, met at 35 Lower Gardiner Street, Dublin.
 The meeting was called to discuss the final arrangements for what would be the route of the British secret service, with the elimination of the Cairo Gang the following morning.
 Having concluded their business, the meeting dispersed, Michael Collins, Clancy, McKee and some of the others went to Vaughan's Hotel (present-day Parnell Square), then the rendezvous for many of the leaders of the IRA.

 It was at this time that Clune, accompanied by Seán O'Connell, went to Vaughan's.
 Beaslaí was upstairs with Brigadier Dick McKee, Michael Collins, Peadar Clancy when word was brought to Beaslaí that Conor Clune from Clare was there to meet him.

 While in the hotel, the porter, Christy Harte, became suspicious of one of the guests, a Mr Edwards, who had made a late-night telephone call, and then left the hotel.
 Harte informed the Volunteers, who quickly left the building.
 Beaslaí, who was familiar with the Hotel's surroundings escaped with the other senior volunteers including Michael Collins.

 Clune was arrested in the raid which soon followed by British Auxiliaries.
 Clune was the only one arrested at Vaughan's that night as he was not registered as a guest.
 This, according to Seán Kavanagh, a member of the "Squad", would ultimately cost him his life.
 Clancy and McKee would also be arrested in the early hours of the morning in another part of the city, though the Cairo Gang assassination plan was already in motion, for the next day.